localstack-samples/localstack-pro-samples/README.md

 ## Makefiles for samples
 All samples should have a Makefile to unify the execution of the otherwise heterogeneous samples.
 It needs to fulfill two criteria:
-- The sample should be executable independently, since it can be checked out on its own (see [Checking out a single sample](#checking-out-a-single-sample))
+- The sample should be executable independently, since it can be checked out on its own (see [Checking out a single sample](#checking-out-a-single-sample)).
-- It should contain a `test-ci` target to be executed automatically within the CI pipeline This step needs to take care of all infrastructure tasks (starting/stopping/logs/etc) in addition to any sample commands executed.
+- It should contain a `test-ci` target to be executed automatically within the CI pipeline.
+This step needs to take care of all infrastructure tasks (starting/stopping/logs/etc) in addition to any sample commands executed.

-A typical Makefile looks like this
+A typical Makefile looks like this:
 ```bash
 export AWS_ACCESS_KEY_ID ?= test
 export AWS_SECRET_ACCESS_KEY ?= test